mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_project.md

 * **Deployment package**:
     Saves the project as an XML `.fed` file or YAML `.tar.gz` file that contains all API Gateway configuration.
 This includes policies, listeners, external connections, users, certificates, and environment settings.
 * **Policy package**:
-    Saves the project as a `.pol` file that contains users, certificates, and environment settings.
+    Saves the project as a `.pol` file that contains policies, listeners, external connections, and environment settings.
+This contains just the fields environmentalized, and not their values.
 * **Environment package**:
-    Saves the project as a `.env` file that contains policies, listeners, external connections, and environment settings.
+    Saves the project as a `.env` file that contains users, certificates, and environment settings.
+This contains a list of environmentalized fields with environment-specific values.

 When you have saved a configuration package, you can use it to create a Policy Studio project in another environment.